 Divide dough into twelve 2-ounce pieces.
 Roll each on a floured work surface with your hands to form a ball.
 Place 6 at a time on a parchment-lined baking tray and cover loosely with plastic to rise for a half-hour.
 Slash the tops of the rolls with a serrated knife and brush with egg wash.
-Bake on rack position 2 for 20 minutes, rotating tray halfway through bake time, until rolls are a deep golden brown.
+Bake in position 2 (middle rack) for 20 minutes, rotating tray halfway through bake time, until rolls are a deep golden brown.

 Nutritional information per serving: Calories 142 (4% from fat) • carb.
 29g • pro.
 4g • fat 1g sat. fat 0g • chol.
 9mg • sod.
 60mg • calc.
-7mg per side.
+7mg • fiber 1g per side.
 Once removed from oven, rub a cut garlic clove on each slice.
 Serve alone or with a topping or spread.